HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 The compressor lives in the outdoor unit - that big metal box in your yard or on your roof.
 When you hear that outdoor unit kick on with a hum, that's the compressor motor starting up.
 It's the single most expensive component in your AC system.

-The compressor takes low-pressure refrigerant gas from the indoor evaporator coil, compresses it into high-pressure gas (raising its temperature), and pushes it to the outdoor condenser coil.
+The compressor takes low-pressure refrigerant gas from the indoor evaporator coil, compresses it into high-pressure gas (raising it's temperature), and pushes it to the outdoor condenser coil.
 This compression cycle is what makes cooling possible.

 The compressor is a precision-built, hermetically-sealed pump with complex internal components.
 It's expensive to manufacture, expensive to install (requires refrigerant recovery, brazing, and vacuum procedures), and represents 60-70% of the outdoor unit's total cost.

-These symptoms look like compressor failure, but 60% of the time it's a $180-$280 capacitor or contactor instead.
 Always test these cheaper components before replacing the compressor.

 AC tries to start but immediately trips the breaker.
 This can be a locked-up compressor drawing too many amps, but also check the contactor and capacitor first - much cheaper fixes.